RupeshKumar4511/DevOps-Fundamentals/Docker/Readme.md

 # cves:  (Common Vulnerabilities and Exposures)

 ```

 # Docker init
-It is a new Docker CLI command that helps you quickly create a Dockerfile and related files for containerizing an application like docker-compose.yaml,.dockerignore  and README.docker.md file .
+It is a new Docker CLI command that helps you quickly create a Dockerfile and related files for containerizing
+an application like docker-compose.yaml, .dockerignore and README.docker.md file .
 <br>
 When we install docker desktop then docker init tool is already installed in it.
 <br>

 ```bash
 docker init

 ```